A Contradiction That The Fed Desires

 (Source: Bloomberg)

-The World Economic Forum recently reported that the US retirements savings shortfall is growing at $3 Trillion a year.
+The World Economic Forum recently reported that the US retirements savings shortfall is growing at $3 trillion a year.
 This is part of the growing trend of retirement savings deficits that are afflicting much of the developed world and the key emerging nations of China and India.
-Cutting the social security support net, will simply further disenfranchise this cohort of young Americans that is supposed to be doing the economic heavy lifting and defending.
+Cutting the social security support net will simply further disenfranchise this cohort of young Americans that is supposed to be doing the economic heavy lifting and defending.
 As American workers are expected to save more, their ability to consume more and drive the economic growth that underlies their savings will evaporate.
-The form of Populism associated with this cohort will increasingly find voice, as time and nature takes its toll of the older cohorts.
+The form of populism associated with this cohort will increasingly find voice, as time and nature take its toll on the older cohorts.
 President Obama was able to tap into this group for his first term, but then increasingly fell out of touch as economic conditions worsened for them.

 Populist demagogues of the future may wish to connect with this emerging cohort, in advance of the Grim Reaper connecting with their older relatives.
 The recent performance of the Labour Party in the UK general election, based on record voter turnout from young people, illustrates just how potent this youthful demagoguery can be.
 The Federal Reserve is evidently one step ahead of said Populist demagogues; or at least Neel Kashkari and Lael Brainard are which makes them both Fed Chairmen material in a youth-driven economic future.

-The inability of the young, to find economic enfranchisement, precludes them from carrying the burden of paying the growing fiscal liabilities of the nation in the future.
+The inability of the young to find economic enfranchisement precludes them from carrying the burden of paying the growing fiscal liabilities of the nation in the future.
 If the assets of the older generations are viewed as the liabilities of the indebted younger generations, it can be seen that the latter will default to the former in the future also.
 For now, the Federal Reserve's balance sheet is mitigating these intergenerational risks.
-The Fed may therefore never be able to fully shrink its balance sheet as this inter-generational asset liability mismatch compounds over time.
+The Fed may, therefore, never be able to fully shrink its balance sheet as this inter-generational asset liability mismatch compounds over time.

 Through Fed balance sheet expansion, both Bernanke and Yellen have ameliorated the drain on current fiscal resources by boosting the value of the savings of the older generation.
-This has been done at the expense of disenfranchising the young however, since they have not participated in the great asset inflation.
+This has been done at the expense of disenfranchising the young, however, since they have not participated in the great asset inflation.
 The can has been kicked down the road, but the road is not a very long one.
 The growing inter-generational inequality is just one sub-set, of an increasing division in economic health, that QE appears to have exacerbated in America.

 (Source: Bloomberg)

 The last report observed the Fed agonizing over why inflation, especially in wages, is muted even as the nation allegedly hits full-employment.
 Whilst the Fed is agonizing, it is ignoring the fact that its QE policy has missed the main body of Americans that it was supposed to support.
 Recent figures from Gallup show Middle Class Americans falling behind on the metric of equity ownership and the wealth effect of capital gains enabled by QE.
 The Middle Class for whatever reason simply hasn't owned enough equities to keep up with the great enrichment that QE has provided.
 This spectacular QE miss of the Middle Class may have contributed significantly to President Trump's victory.
 Unwisely, Secretary Mnuchin's recent apparent abandonment of the Middle Class may prove to be a significant miss also.
-If the rumour is true that Goldman guy and Trump adviser Gary Cohn will be the next Federal Reserve Chairman the blowback from the Middle Class could get even worse.
+If the rumour is true that Goldman (GS) guy and Trump adviser Gary Cohn will be the next Federal Reserve Chairman the blowback from the Middle Class could get even worse.

 The Fed's exit strategy from QE, announced by New York Fed President Dudley, was noted in the last report as being equity market friendly.
-A substantial proportion of QE will be left in place and then higher interest will be paid upon it in the form on interest on excess reserves.
-In addition to being left behind by nature of not owning enough equities, to participate in the equity friendly exit the Middle Class will then be faced with higher interest rates to push the leveraged ownership of assets even further beyond its members.
+A substantial proportion of QE will be left in place and then higher interest will be paid upon it in the form of interest on excess reserves.
+In addition to being left behind by nature of not owning enough equities, to participate in the equity-friendly exit the Middle Class will then be faced with higher interest rates to push the leveraged ownership of assets even further beyond its members.
 The Middle Class thus got hit during QE and will be hit again during its scaling back.
-The Fed will therefore drive further inequality through its QE exit strategy after creating it with its QE entry strategy.
+The Fed will, therefore, drive further inequality through its QE exit strategy after creating it with its QE entry strategy.

 (Source: Seeking Alpha)